If your breast cancer is “HER2-positive,” it’s more aggressive than other types of breast tumors, but treatments can help.

 - What if my cancer doesn’t respond to the treatment?

-Because your breast cancer is HER2-positive, that makes a difference in how your doctor will treat it.
+Because your breast cancer is HER2-positive, your doctor will treat it a special way.

 Taking Care of Yourself